lewishowles/components/src/components/content/data-table/data-table.md

 When it comes to whether to format data before passing it to the table, versus formatting it using cell templates, the latter is recommended.
 If the data is passed to the table in a more raw form, it may be easier for a table to be sortable out of the box (for example, with integers versus formatted currency strings).
 You then have ultimate control over formatting for each cell, in a way that's more flexible than passing pre-formatted data through.

+## Selection

+Set `enableSelection` and bind `v-model` to control the selected raw rows.
+Initial and later model values are matched through the `rowKey` path, and checkbox changes are written back to the model.
+Client mode drops model entries that do not match the current data.
+Server mode preserves valid keyed entries that are outside the current page because their absence cannot be confirmed.

 ## Server mode

 Set `mode="server"` and bind `v-model:state` when the data comes from a server.
 The consumer owns fetching and adapting the raw response into the current page of table rows.
 The state model contains `page`, `itemsPerPage`, `sort`, and `filters`, while `totalRows`, `loading`, and `error` describe the current request.
 The table does not fetch, filter, sort, or slice server data locally.
 When selection is enabled, each raw row needs a stable value at the `rowKey` path so selected rows can be restored across page windows.